 Miscarriage is fairly common during the first 12 weeks of pregnancy.

-Some women might be very excited and want to tell everyone straightaway about your great news.
-Others prefer to wait to tell everyone else until they have seen they baby on the first scan.
+Some women might be very excited and want to tell everyone straightaway about their great news.
+Others prefer to wait until they have seen their baby on the first scan.